danmechanic/glucid/docs/installation.rst

 Installing the latest version of glucid via git
 ===============================================

-You can just clone the latest stable version of glucid via:
+You can clone the latest version of glucid via:

 .. code-block:: bash